prisma/prisma1/docs/05-FAQ/05-Functions.md

 ### What is a managed function?

 A managed function is a function that's managed and deployed by Graphcool (think of Graphcool as your [FaaS](https://en.wikipedia.org/wiki/Function_as_a_Service) provider for managed functions).
-If you're using a managed function in your Graphcool project, all you need to do is write the code for it, add it to your [project definition file](!alias-opheidaix3#project-definition) and run `graphcool deploy`.
+If you're using a managed function in your Graphcool project, all you need to do is write the code for it, add it to your [service definition file](!alias-opheidaix3#service-definition) and run `graphcool deploy`.
 Graphcool will then make sure the function is deployed for you

 ### In what environment are managed functions executed with Graphcool?
 Can I use ES6 for my JS code?